Senzing/code-snippets-v4/java/Migration.md

 - `G2Engine.findNetworkByRecordID(...)`

-This meant that in order to do something like specify multiple record ID values you would have to covert your collection of record ID's into a JSON `String` that might look like:
+This meant that in order to do something like specify multiple record ID values you would have to convert your collection of record IDs into a JSON `String` that might look like:

 ```json
 {